-Forests and photosynthesis also play a vital role in removing CO2 from the atmosphere to mitigate the impact of CO2 emissions on our environment.
+In addition to providing us with oxygen that we breathe, forests and photosynthesis also play a vital role in removing carbon dioxide from the atmosphere, helping mitigate the harmful impacts excess carbon dioxide emissions can have on the environment.